mfjones/usyd-beamer-theme/readme.md

 See `example.tex` for a reference file, and `example.pdf` for the output.

 Make sure you have the font `Tw Cen MT` installed (this is the main font used by the theme).
+Depending on the location of the installed font, the path may need to be modified (line 14 of `beamerthemeusyd.sty`).

 This theme is based off Cameron Bracken's theme, originally posted here: [cameron.bracken.bz/beamer-template](http://cameron.bracken.bz/beamer-template).